-Dream of:12 August 1987 "Another Man's Dead"
+Dream of:12 August 1987 (2) "Another Man's Dead"

-The humming soon began again; I felt carried along with it.
-The humming reminded me of how my friend Eloise and I had recently sung together; I thought Eloise would fit in so well there.
+The song seemed to consist of perhaps eight lines and told a little story.
+I could hardly embrace just how moving the song was.
+I would have liked to sing a song myself, but I was unsure what to sing.
+Nevertheless, I quickly composed a four-line song in my mind, the first line of which was, "Which way will you go now, my darling young son," and the last line of which was, "Another man's dead out along the line."I was too shy to actually sing the song out loud.
+It vaguely seemed as if I might have borrowed some of the lines from songs by Bob Dylan.
+The humming soon began again and I felt carried along with it.
+The humming reminded me of how my friend Eloise LaGrone (whom I first met at the Dallas Zen Center in 1987) and I had recently sung together.
+I thought Eloise would fit in so well here.
 The humming continued and turned into different notes which grew louder and louder.
-The crescendo reached a climatic peak; I let myself go as I felt the tremendous beauty of the music flowing from me and mixing with the music of the others.
-Truly invigorating.
+When the crescendo reached a climatic peak, I let myself go as I felt the tremendous beauty of the music flowing from me and mixing with the invogorating music of the others.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2010 by firstname.lastname@example.org
+Copyright 2017 by firstname.lastname@example.org